krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 # 3. Run your Pipeline

-After you Set up your Secrets and fixed the Code in your Repository.
+After you set up your secrets and fixed the code in your repository.
-You can try to run your Workflow.
+You can try to run your workflow.
-To do so go to Actions and select the Terraform workflow on the Left site.
+To do so go to Actions and select the terraform workflow on the Left site.

-Now Select Run workflow on the Right side.
+Now select run workflow on the right side.

 <br><img src="./images/runWorkflow.PNG" width="800"/><br>

 ## Workflow Progress

 Wait for your Workflow to finish.
-If the Task does not run through you may ask one of us to Help you out.
+If the task does not run through you may ask one of us to help you out.
 ## Check your WebApp is online after approx. 5 minutes

 https://`[yourWebAppName]`.azurewebsites.net/